ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 - There are two options to setup Docker environment.

 1. Online platforms
-  - (**recommended**): Use Docker in Docker environment on GitHub by creating / launching codespaces at [Docker GitHub](https://github.com/jianlianggao/codespace_docker) or Creating/Launching codespaces from this repository.
+  - (**recommended**): Use Docker in Docker environment on GitHub by creating / launching codespaces at [GitHub Codespaces](https://github.com/jianlianggao/codespace_docker) or Creating/Launching codespaces from this repository.
   - Use online Docker lab environment [Lab Environment](https://www.docker.com/play-with-docker)

 2. Local computer setup